 After you’ve responded to some, or all, of this week’s prompts, review your writing and consider: what stands out that you didn’t realize before?
 And how can can this self-knowledge help you in the future?

 As always, I invite you to share your thoughts on this topic by leaving a comment.

-Photo by Matthew Loberg
+Photo of embarrassed woman by Matthew Loberg